 Not even a real spell, but the intent’s pretty simple.
 His ebony wand swirled to point down the left fork.
-North takes me close enough to the centre use fiendfyre and get to the cup before anyone else.
+North takes me close enough to the centre to use fiendfyre and get the cup before anyone else.

 Harry made it fourteen steps before the mist thickened.
 A dementor loomed out of it.
 Grim, rattling breaths echoed from under its tattered hood and withered, skeletal hands clutched at the air.

 ‘I knew it,’ Harry muttered as the cold crept into him.
 He abandoned his disillusionment and dragged the memory of his parents in the Mirror of Erised to the forefront of his mind.
 ‘Expecto Patronum.’